foundry-vtt-community/wiki.js/development/guides/polymorphism-actors-items.md

 This is where most of the magic will happen.

-Basically, we need to create a proxy object that will act as a fake `Actor` or `Item` subclass but will actually intercept some of the calls made by Foundry to make it act like a regular class.
+Basically, we need to create a `Proxy` that will act as a fake `Actor` or `Item` subclass but will actually intercept some of the calls made by Foundry to make it behave like a regular class.
 It will then act as a kind of factory.

-From what I've seen so far, the following needs to be overridden:
+The following needs to be overridden:

 - the `new` operator
 - calls to the `create` and `createDocuments` methods